cloudevents/spec/cloudevents/formats/cbor-format.md

 for all other event formats that are part of the CloudEvents core at the time of the submission or revision.

-If needed, the CloudEvents type can be determined by inference using the rules from the mapping table.
+If needed, the CloudEvents attribute type can be determined by inference using the rules from the mapping table.
 The value is compatible with the respective CloudEvents type when the mapping rules are fulfilled.